I Give It a Year: Plot

 Simultaneously, Nat has a business meeting with Guy, who professes his feelings with a violinist and doves.
 She confesses she is married and needs stability, although she wants to be with him.
 As they leave the hotel, they run into Josh and Chloe, and Guy recognises Josh from the party.
 Josh suggests Guy and Chloe have a double date with them, as they are both Americans.

-Meeting at a bar to play pool, there are signs of jealousy amongst them.
+Meeting at a bar to play pool, there are signs of jealousy among them.
 The night ends with all four leaving together and Nat telling Guy she needs to discuss work with him, while Josh helps Chloe hail a taxicab.

 Chloe declares she cannot handle seeing Josh with Nat because she is still in love with him, so she must cut ties.
 As Nat and Guy are walking, she shoves him into a doorway and they kiss passionately.
 Guy admires her underwear set, the same one Chloe was wearing when she kissed Josh.
 Nat tells Guy to rip the bra when he cannot get it off.

-Later on, Nat tells Josh they need to talk.
-Agreeing that something is off in their marriage, they go to marriage counseling.
+Later, Nat tells Josh they need to talk.
+Agreeing that something is off in their marriage, they go to marriage counselling.
 The counsellor suggests they try to make their marriage work for the next three months.
 They do, but clearly they are still unhappy.

 On their first anniversary, they are planning to celebrate later.
 Josh hurriedly leaves, promising to meet her at the restaurant.
 Driving to Chloe's, he sees Guy and Chloe leaving together for a trip.
 Nat contemplates calling Guy.

 Josh arrives at the restaurant, to a surprise party with their immediate family.
 He tells Nat he thinks she is the perfect wife, just not for him.
 Josh asks for a divorce and she delightedly agrees.
 They rejoice and immediately leave the party separately.

 Meanwhile, Guy and Chloe are at St Pancras station, about to take a romantic trip to Paris.
 Finding them, Josh professes his love for Chloe, revealing he split up with Nat.
 She appears behind Josh, who awkwardly assumes she wants to reunite with him, but she is there for Guy.
 After a short exchange, they happily discuss how perfect Guy and Chloe are for them.

-Chloe and Guy mutually break up, Nat kisses Guy and Chloe kisses Josh.
+Chloe and Guy mutually break up; Nat kisses Guy and Chloe kisses Josh.